rojo-rbx/rbx-dom/docs/xml.md

 The `Style` element is the name of an item from the Roblox `FontStyle` enum.
 At this time, the only values are `Normal` and `Italic`.

 The `CachedFaceId` element will point to a locally cached copy of the `Font`'s source file if it is present.
+This element is OPTIONAL.

 A `Font` with the value `Arial, Italic, Bold` would appear as follows: